 A licensed psychologist is responsible for the direct supervision of an intern's counseling and psychotherapy cases.
 Interns meet with their primary supervisor for two hours a week and may consult more frequently as needed.
 Each intern also receives regular feedback about other UCC experiences from permanent clinical staff members directly responsible for those activities.
 Early in the training year a preliminary review is conducted so that adjustments in interns’ training and responsibilities may be made when needed.
-Twice a year, the intern's primary supervisor provides a formal, written evaluation.
-(Please see Evaluation of Trainee in the Training Manual.)
-This evaluation is discussed and shared with the intern, and a copy is placed in the intern's permanent file.
+Twice a year, permanent clinical staff members provide comprehensive formal, quantitative, written evaluations.
+(Please see trainee evaluations in the Psychology Internship Training Manual.)
+This evaluative feedback is aggregated, summarized, and presented to each intern.
 Similarly, interns complete written evaluations about the quality and style of the supervision that they have received and share that information with their supervisors twice a year.
-(Please see Supervisor Skills Evaluation Form in the Training Manual.)
 A written report on each intern's performance is sent semiannually to the director of the intern's academic program.

-Clinical Supervision: All interns receive two hours of individual weekly supervision from UCC psychologists who have been licensed a minimum of three years.
-Formats are diverse, including observation, co-therapy, review of electronic recordings, case discussion, and review of written case documentation.
-In addition, interns conduct couples and group therapy with permanent staff co-therapists who serve as the supervisors for those training experiences.
+All interns receive two hours of individual weekly supervision from UCC psychologists who have been licensed a minimum of three years.
+Formats are diverse including observation, co-therapy, review of electronic recordings, case discussion, and review of written case documentation.
+In addition, interns conduct group therapy with permanent staff co-therapists.

-UCC Training Seminar: Psychology and Social Work Interns meet jointly for this weekly seminar which runs Fall and Spring semesters.
+Psychology and Social Work Interns meet jointly for this weekly seminar which runs Fall and Spring semesters.
 Seminar topics rotate and are presented by UCC staff and guest speakers with expertise in each of the following areas (number of weeks each seminar runs is approximate):